The 21 Best Meats to Smoke: From Beginner to Expert

 As turkey breast is prone to drying out, it’s best to use a flavored brine or injection method prior to cooking.
 This ensures the meat retains adequate moisture for soft and tender results that are full of flavor.

-Turkey beast recipes:
+Turkey breast recipes:

 16. Beef Prime Rib